Words and terms used in the world of From The Waters.

 Plural keetajies.
 A wild mammal.
 An Ephillion creature similar to a combination of cheetah and monkey.

-The title of the Aelin Diplomat suzerain.
+The title of the Aelin suzerain heading up the Guardian division of Diplomats.

 Plural kezen.
 An Ephillion creature similar to a cat.
 Fully domesticated mammal.
 They have sought after patterns, colourings and characteristics.
 They have long tails with a flick of fur at the end like a lion.

 One of the Striker profession specialties.
 Also known as infanteers.
-Generally used up front as a show of physical force, in the front lines of a battle.
+Generally used up front as a show of physical force in the front lines of a battle.
 Typically known for their brute strength, they are particularly useful for breaking enemy lines, being bodyguards and leading the way for other Strikers into hostile situations.

-Guardian family term.
+An Aelish Guardian family term.
 Refers to the bond that forms between family members regardless of how close the relation is.

 A town in Aelin that is relatively close to Aelin City.